mahlenmorris/VCVRack/README.md

 ![Memory Modules image](images/TheFamilyRowTwo.png)

 * [Memory System](Memory.md): A set of seven interrelated recording/playback modules with [their own documentation](Memory.md).
-* [BASICally](#basically): A simple, likely familiar procedural programming language within the context of VCV Rack.
+* [BASICally](#basically): A simple, possibly familiar procedural programming language designed to work within the context of VCV Rack.
+* [Chances](#chances): A random number generator where you select the desired values, their relative frequency, and how values are chosen (e.g., no repeats).
+Useful as both as a tightly constrained random number generator and as a quantizer for non-note values.
 * [Distribute](#distribute): A random number generator with flexible output ranges and unusually tunable probability distributions.
 * [Drifter](#drifter): Creates sequences of values that can slowly (or quickly) vary, like a series of points doing random walks connected into a series.
 * [Fermata](#fermata): A text editor and labeling module.
 Write much longer text notes.
 Resizable, scrolls, font choices, and more.
 Or just add some visual emphasis,